 3.20 Calculation of Period BM Unit Balancing Services Volume

-3.20.1 The SAA shall ensure that the Period BM Unit Balancing Services Volume (QBSij) represents the net quantity of Balancing Services energy, consisting of accepted Bids and Offers, and volume associated with Applicable Balancing Services from BM Unit i in Settlement Period j .
+3.20.1 The SAA shall ensure that the Period BM Unit Balancing Services Volume (QBSij) represents the net quantity of Balancing Services energy, consisting of accepted Bids and Offers, Supplier Primary BM Unit Delivered Volume, and volume associated with Applicable Balancing Services from BM Unit i in Settlement Period j .
 It is determined as follows:

-QBSij = Sn (QAOnij + QABnij) + QAS ij + BMUADDVij – QDDij
+QBSij = Sn (QAOnij + QABnij) + n (RRAOnij + RRABnij) + QAS ij + BMUADDVij – QDDij+ QBSDij

 3.20.2 For the purpose of the calculation in 3.20.1, the SAA shall set QASij to zero in cases where BM Unit Applicable Balancing Services Volume is not provided by the NETSO.